Why Memorizing Four Digits Is Easier Than You Think: NYT Explains

 How does chunking help in memorizing four digits?

-Chunking groups individual digits into meaningful units, reducing cognitive load and making it easier to remember the sequence as a whole.
+Chunking groups digits into meaningful units, reducing cognitive load and allowing the brain to process the sequence as a single entity rather than multiple isolated numbers.

 Why do we frequently encounter four-digit numbers in daily life?